JvanKatwijk/qt-dab/README.md

 	e. improved algorithm for frequency synchronization,
 	f. added a "mute" button (moved 2 buttons to technical data)
 	g. also for dabMini an appImage (x64) is availablce.

+Version 3.5.3. added - apart from a number of internal changes - colors.

 ------------------------------------------------------------------------
 README FIRST  === README FIRST === README FIRST === README FIRST